 Your doctor will examine you before deciding if you should have an abdominal ultrasound.
 Ultrasounds do not expose you to radiation.
 You may have some mild discomfort as the wand is moved over the area of your abdominal pain.

 An abdominal ultrasound is less effective on people who are severely obese.
-Excess fat and tissue blocks the technician’s view of organs and arteries.
+Excess fat and tissue will block the technician’s view of organs and arteries.
 If your doctor recommends an abdominal ultrasound for your liver, gallbladder, spleen, or pancreas, eating a fatty meal before the test will limit the technician’s view of those organs.

 Questions to ask your doctor